munificent/craftinginterpreters/book/classes.md

 `currentClass`.
 Its value tells us if we are currently inside a class while traversing the syntax tree.
 It starts out `NONE` which means we aren't in one.

-Right before resolving the method bodies in a class declaration, that changes:
+Right before we resolve the method bodies in a class declaration, we change
+that:

 ^code set-current-class (1 before, 2 after)